carbonblack/carbon-black-cloud-sdk-python/interim-docs/using-credentials.rst

 Using an External Credential Provider
 -------------------------------------
-Credentials may also be supplied by other means, by writing a class that conforms to the ``CredentialProvider`` interface protocol, and passing a reference to an object of that class in the ``credential_provider`` keyword parameter when creating ``CBCloudAPI``.
-As with credential files, the name of the profile to be retrieved should be specified in the keyword parameter ``profile``, which will be passed to the supplied provider object.
+Credentials may also be supplied by writing a class that conforms to the ``CredentialProvider`` interface protocol.
+When creating ``CBCloudAPI``, pass a reference to an object of that class in the ``credential_provider`` keyword parameter.
+Then pass the name of the profile you want to retrieve to the provider object using the keyword parameter ``profile``.

 **Example:**